 Just like how speeding doesn’t automatically mean you’re a bad driver, taking a defensive driving course doesn’t mean you need remedial driving classes, either.

 Defensive driving teaches you methods to cope with stress, fatigue, road rage (from yourself or others), and other problems that may arise on the road.

 Furthermore, it’s been proven that defensive driving courses work to increase safety on the road.
 One study showed that teen drivers who took a defensive driving course had between 28 and 49 percent fewer car accidents than their peers.

 Think about it like this: Everyone always has room to improve, and driving can be dangerous.
 So once you enroll in a defensive driving course, you should pay attention to each lesson carefully.
 You may learn something you didn’t expect to.

 What You’ll Learn in a Defensive Driving Course

 Overall, the purpose of a defensive driving course is to sharpen your driving skills, learn tricks and tips to improve your safety, and to reduce incidents of speeding and accidents.

 For example, a driver may learn to better manage his or her visibility while behind the wheel.
 The course instructor can help you work out strategies to more safely check your blind spots, use your side mirrors, and more.

-Or, for a person with anxiety issues, they may learn how to better cope with stress on the road so that it doesn’t affect their driving.
+Or, a person with anxiety issues may learn how to better cope with stress on the road so that it doesn’t affect their driving.

 Defensive driving also teaches you to look out for tricky hazards such as black ice and blind driveways.
 It helps you share the road to keep cyclists and pedestrians safe.